 Immediately upon graduation from UBC in 1994, Therese began working with a variety of sports teams, including road and mountain cycling, soccer and volleyball as well as completing post graduate diplomas in Manipulative Therapy and Sports Therapy.
 In 2004 Therese completed her Master’s of Health Administration which included a research project; Clinical Practice Guidelines for the Treatment of Whiplash Associated Disorders.
 She has been a guest lecturer at UBC and various national conferences speaking on the value of exercise, manual therapy and education for successful treatment of whiplash.
 Therese has completed training in vestibular/concussion diagnosis and rehabilitation and has incorporated this into her practice.

-Therese has been mountain biking, shredding and skiing since childhood and has learned through her own injuries, as well as ongoing education, what works to ensure full recovery and return to activity.
+Therese loves yoga, kiteboarding, hiking and skiing/riding and has learned through her own injuries, as well as ongoing education, what works to ensure full recovery and return to activity.
 Her treatment philosophy is straight forward:

 “Combine manual, hands on treatment with education and active exercise and you will get results.
 The goal is to have the client not only feel better that day but to stay pain free and strong for the long term.”